newtwizard/newtwizard.github.io/_posts/2024-07-08-weird-sea-creatures.md

 By the time you see its true form, it is too late – you will be stuck upon the shoal.
 2d6 tentacles support a stalk ending in an orb, cartilage-veined and pulsating with light: a lighthouse from a nightmare.

 A burn-bright pulse that blinds.
 Then it pulls itself towards you, stalk swinging.
 Tentacles like a tongue swish inside your ship, pulling all it can shove into its beak.
 It will not let go until your ship is clean as a boiled crab after dinner.
-It can't leave any survivors – a found-out falselight is a dead one.
+It can't leave any survivors – a found-out falselight starves.